faguccio/Whisper2Peer/gossip/project-notes.md

-# Project Ideas
+# Project Notes

-## Project Layout

 - Vertical API
     - Spawn a Thread per Connection
     - Thread is sync with MAIN using two channel (incoming, outcoming) messages

 ### Main
+Is the entryPoint of GOSSIP MODULE.
+It has 3 main threads:

+1. Relaying messages that come through either a Gossip Announce message or the Horizontal API

 - 3 threads, list of (connection, types pair)
 - Register types (GOSSIP NOTIFY)
 - GOSSIP NOTIFY
 - Relay messages (horizantal)

-Is the entryPoint of GOSSIP MODULE

 ```go
 struct {